Sriteja07/Slack_qa_bot/README.md

   /invite @your_bot_name
   ```
 - Upload a PDF file and ask a question in your Slack workspace.
 The bot should respond with answers.
+  Note: If you do not see any results, or facing issues try restarting the Flask server.